Dealing With Employment Gaps

 • Prison time

 Obviously, some of these reasons will be viewed more favorably than others.
 Regardless, though, the prospective employer is going to have concerns about lost skills, forgotten knowledge or lack of commitment when you are ready to return to the workforce.
-But whatever the reason for employment gaps, it's important to choose the right resume format when you get ready to update your resume.

 Minimize Gaps with the Right Resume Format